K-dash/nblm-rs/docs/cli/notebooks.md

 nblm --json notebooks recent | jq '.notebooks[0]'
 ```

-### Notes
+!!! note "API Limitations"
     - Notebooks are sorted by most recently updated first
     - The `--page-size` option is accepted but pagination is not implemented by the API (as of 2025-10-25)
     - All notebooks are returned regardless of `--page-size` value

 ## delete